 What can go wrong

 Watch out for red flags (flattery, special deals, deadlines and pressure) when you are shopping around for self-publishing services.
+In addition, keep in mind that if you are paying for services to get your book professionally produced by one company, you should not also have to give up part of your sales in royalties to this company.

-read and research to avoid scams targeting writers
+more help to avoid scams targeting writers

 Rules to avoid self-publishing scams